 To prospective entrants of the HarperCollinsPublishersLtd/UBC Prize for Best New Fiction,

-Going forward, the HarperCollinsPublishersLtd/UBC Prize for Best New Fiction will be presented bi-annually.
+The HarperCollinsPublishersLtd/UBC Prize for Best New Fiction is awarded bi-annually.
 Please do consider submitting your work this year.
-The next opportunity will be in 2020.
+The next opportunity will be in 2022.

-We hope you will submit your work or work-in-progress.
-The rules and regulations for the prize can be found below.
+We hope you will submit your work.
+The rules and regulations for the prize can be found at http://creativewriting.ubc.ca/current-students/hc-ubc-prize/.
 The submission contact is firstname.lastname@example.org.
-Alix Ohlin at UBC can help you with questions.
+Alix Ohlin at UBC (email@example.com) can help you with questions.

 Senior Vice President and Executive Publisher